Hungary puts pressure on the EU by delaying Finland and Sweden's vote on NATO - ExBulletin

 “I don’t think anyone will trust this Hungarian government ever again,” he said.
 Hungary has been treated as a NATO and EU ally whose government can ultimately be trusted because it is one of ours.
 Now I think that perception is gone.
 Hungary will be treated differently because all partners know that trust is the last thing they can afford vis-à-vis Orban.

-Still, he said, the Hungarian parliament should finally vote to ratify Sweden’s and Finland’s NATO candidacies in the coming weeks or months, especially if the Turkish government votes to ratify Sweden’s candidacy.
-Finland as it should.
+Still, he said, the Hungarian parliament should finally vote to ratify Sweden’s and Finland’s NATO candidacies in the coming weeks or months, especially if the Turkish government vote to ratify Finland’s candidacy as it is planned to do.

-The Hungarian position is unsustainable if the Turkish position changes, and to be the last country to accept the duo’s NATO membership… would be very damaging for the Hungarian government, he said.

 |